linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 - Copy _run.sh_ file that initiates the tests.
 (Note that we are reusing the same `run.sh` file from the default approach).
 - Copy the test suite
 - ENTRYPOINT `./run.sh`

-We may also have to host this Docker image on a public repository, for E.g - _gcr.io/linkerd.io/conformance:v1.0.0_.
-The significance of this can be understood from the next step.

 **Good-to-have:**